The application needs JavaScript enabled!

 <book abbrev> <space> <chapter number> : <beginning verse number> - <end verse number>

-Characters nn at the end of the verse number means: "all verses to the end of the chapter".
+The characters nn at the end of the verse number mean: "all verses to the end of the chapter".

 Only full words (with minimum 3 characters) or phrases can be searched.
-The phrase is any string of characters inside quotation marks.
-Partial words are not searched unless you excplicite mark it with * (asterix) character (see below)
+A phrase is any string of characters inside quotation marks.
+Partial words are not searched unless you explicitly mark it with * (asterix) character (see below)

-For boolean queries you have the following operators:
+For boolean queries the following operators are available:

 explicit operator AND: &

 Luke & Demas find verses containing word Luke and word Demas, the words can appear in any order.
-There always is implicit AND operator so the same result can be done with: Luke Demas.
+The AND operator is default, so the same result can be obtained with: Luke Demas.

 operator OR: |